concord-consortium/lab/readme.md

     $ npm -v
     1.1.0-beta-4

-As of v0.6.3 of node NPM is bundled with node.
+As of v0.6.3 of node npm is bundled with node.

 Install node with installers available here: [http://nodejs.org/#download](http://nodejs.org/#download)